connectthefuture/imagemagick_api/README.md

 # Bitfusion Mobile Image Manipulation Service API

 This AMI comes pre-installed with a simple REST API allowing for complex image transformation tasks.
 Achieve optimal performance by using this AMI on any AWS instance that fits your needs the best.
-Minimize resource and power consuption on your mobile devices and thin clients by using the RESTful API.
+Minimize resource and power consumption on your mobile devices and thin clients by using the RESTful API.

 ## API